Spotlight on poverty as Hong Kong budget surplus expected to narrow

 While Hong Kong's government has handed out billions, including tax concessions and cash handouts in previous years, another bumper "giveaway" budget isn't expected this time round.
 Experts see the government giving away less to middle class families and instead focusing more on the city's poor.

-While still one of Asia's richest cities flush with billionaires and gleaming skyscrapers with fiscal reserves of over HK$765.3 billion, Hong Kong has struggled in past decades to contain a yawning wealth gap that has seen around 1.3 million of its 7 million population pushed below the poverty line, according to a government-commissioned report.
+While still one of Asia's richest cities flush with billionaires and gleaming skyscrapers with fiscal reserves of over HK$765.3 billion ($90.21 billion), Hong Kong has struggled in past decades to contain a yawning wealth gap that has seen around 1.3 million of its 7 million population pushed below the poverty line, according to a government-commissioned report.

 Last month, Hong Kong's leader Leung Chun-ying announced a multi-billion dollar raft of poverty alleviation measures including a low-income working family allowance, which while lauded as long overdue, also raised concerns the city's reserves might be run down by the new recurrent expenditure.